wp-plugins/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/ "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==
+= 1.0.2 (2013-12-12) =
+*	Bumped the version number to fix tagging issues with WordPress plugin repository

 = 1.0.1 (2013-12-12) =
 *	Update admin icons to support 3.8